The Bankrate promise

-If you want to avoid being mistaken for trying to skip out on a bill because your cards aren’t functioning, set up your credit card PIN before your next trip abroad.
+If you want to avoid being mistaken for trying to skip out on a bill because your cards aren’t functioning, set up and memorize your credit card PIN before your next trip abroad.

 Avoid unnecessary fees

-Credit card companies charge foreign transaction fees on purchases processed outside of the U.S. — usually around 3 percent.
+Credit card companies charge foreign transaction fees on purchases processed outside of the U.S. — usually between 1 and 3 percent.
 These foreign transaction fees can actually negate the value of any rewards you earn on travel expenses, especially if you use your card on big-ticket expenses like hotels and rental cars.

-While a 3% fee may not sound like much, it’s about the same rate as you’ll earn in many rewards card bonus categories.
+While a 3 percent fee may not sound like much, it’s about the same rate as you’ll earn in many rewards card bonus categories.
 Plus, an extra $30 in fees for every $1,000 spent can put a dent in your travel budget.

-Another added cost to avoid when paying with a card is exchange rates.
+Another added cost to avoid when paying with a card is the currency conversion fee, which can be as high as 8 percent.
 Luckily, you can avoid them by paying for your credit card purchases in local currency.
 That way, you won’t incur additional fees when your card issuer converts the transaction to U.S. dollars.
 Most of the time, merchants will ask you if you want to pay in local currency or U.S. dollars.
 But some will skip this step to avoid confusing their customers.
 If a merchant doesn’t give you a choice, it’s worth requesting that they process the transaction in local currency.

 The bottom line

-Additionally, in some countries, merchants will impose their own fee on credit card transactions — usually 3 percent to 5 percent.
+Additionally, in some countries, merchants will impose their own fees on credit card transactions — usually 3 percent to 5 percent.
 Merchants at other destinations may offer discounts on cash transactions.
-In both scenarios, you should weigh the savings against the value of rewards you’re giving up.
+In both scenarios, you should weigh the savings against the value of the rewards you’re giving up.